Murders of Channon Christian and Christopher Newsom: Reaction

 On May 27, 2007, fewer than 30 white supremacists, led by Alex Linder, rallied in downtown Knoxville to protest against the murders.
 They were met by more than 300 law enforcement officers.
 About twice as many counter-protesters as protestors attended, including the "Coup Clutz Clowns", an activist group which mocks the Ku Klux Klan.

 After the protest, columnist Leonard Pitts dismissed claims that the crime was under-reported.
 He cited a 2001 report by the Berkeley Media Studies Group, which found that "Blacks and Latinos are underrepresented in news media as victims of crime and significantly overrepresented as perpetrators."
-Pitts wrote: "I am [...] unkindly disposed toward the crackpots, incendiaries and flat-out racists who have chosen this tragedy upon which to take an obscene and ludicrous stand."
+Pitts wrote: "I am [...] unkindly disposed toward the crackpots, incendiaries and flat-out racists who have chosen this tragedy upon which to take an obscene and ludicrous stand.
+I have four words for them and any other white Americans who feel themselves similarly victimized.
+Cry me a river."

 Reverend Ezra Maize, the president of the Knoxville chapter of the NAACP, addressed the case, saying:

 It doesn't make me uncomfortable speaking out against this crime because it was African Americans [allegedly] committing a crime against Caucasians ...
 It's not a black-and-white issue.
 It's a right-and-wrong issue.
 Those who committed this crime were unjust in doing so, and they should pay the penalty.

 The house at 2316 Chipman Street was bought by Waste Connections, a national garbage collection company with a depot on the next lot.
 Waste Connections demolished the house in October 2008.
 The company's intent was to replace the house with a memorial dedicated to Newsom and Christian.
 A memorial to Newsom and Christian was created at the location where the house once stood.

 Legacy

 The Channon Gail Christian Foundation and the Channon Gail Christian Memorial Golf Tournament were established in Channon Christian's memory to provide a scholarship for a Farragut High School Senior to attend the University of Tennessee.
 A foundation has also been established in Newsom's name.
 The foundation holds an annual memorial baseball tournament at the Halls Community Park.
 A memorial scholarship is given annually in his name to a graduating Halls High School baseball player.

-Channon Christian's father, Gary Christian, speaks at churches proclaiming how, in Spring 2017, he asked God to restore him from his pervasive anger.
-He presents testimony of how he is overcoming the anger that most East Tennesseans saw played out during news articles throughout the trials and appeals.
+Channon Christian's father, Gary Christian, speaks at churches proclaiming how, in the spring of 2017, he asked God to restore him from his pervasive anger.
+He presents his testimony of how he is overcoming the anger that most East Tennesseans saw play out during news articles throughout the trials and appeals.